 "Being a resident assistant at Champlain College has enabled me to build lifelong friendships, develop essential leadership skills, and both create and embrace change on an individual, group, and societal level.
 I have benefited greatly from this real-world experience and have had a blast in the process."

-—Kayla Hedman, Current Resident Assistant
+—Kayla Hedman, Former Resident Assistant

 Being a resident assistant is an exciting opportunity for highly motivated, highly qualified Champlain College students.
 Candidates are required to submit an online application, which includes uploading a resume, answering essay questions and submitting three reference forms.

 Select applicants will be invited to complete both a traditional interview with current staff, as well as a group interview to observe your ability to successfully work in a team setting.

 - I'm interested in being a Resident Assistant for the campus in Montreal, Canada or Dublin Ireland.

 - At least one completed semester at Champlain College